groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/net/quick-start/set-license-from-stream/_index.md

 weight: 11
 url: /net/quick-start/set-license-from-stream/
 ---

+# Set License from Stream - GroupDocs Comparison for .NET

 ## Introduction
 In the world of .NET development, managing and comparing documents efficiently is crucial.
 Whether you're working on legal contracts, financial reports, or any other document-intensive application, the ability to compare documents accurately can save time and ensure accuracy.
 This is where GroupDocs.Comparison for .NET comes into play.
 ## Prerequisites